T-Engel/betaC/README.md

 constant gamma-scale sample completeness instead, which is estimated using sample coverage (*C*).

-### Why to standardize alpha and gamma scale to the same sample size?
+### Detour 1: Why to standardize alpha and gamma scale to the same sample size?

 **Example 1: Beta-diversity of the BCI data set from vegan**